Applying to the BRIM/BPG Certificate Program

 Upon completion of the Program, students will be prepared to utilize biomarker research and bioinformatics techniques, and be able to interact with specialists in a range of biomedical sub-disciplines.

-The curriculum consists of three, 3-credit courses, for a total of 9 credits (listed below) that can be taken over 1-4 years: (BPG – Bioinformatics and Proteomics/Genomics; BRIM-Biomarker Research and Individualized Medicine).
-The following shows the available courses.
+The curriculum consists of three, 3-credit courses, for a total of 9 credits, that can be taken over 1-4 years: BPG – (Bioinformatics and Proteomics/Genomics; BRIM-Biomarker Research and Individualized Medicine).
+The following shows the five available courses.
 The choice of which three courses to take should be made in consultation with the Program Director.
 Of BRIM 6200 and BIPG 6400, only one may be applied to the certificate.